 That place you can go for brunch.
 That place you can go for lunch.
 That place you can grab an 18 inch pizza.
 That place to share a sumptuous platter with friends.
 That place you can enjoy an ice cold beer in one of our infamous vases.
 That place that serves amazing cocktails.
 That place you can indulge in some delicious boutique wines by the glass.
-That place that the outside is as comfortable as the inside.
+That place where the outside is as comfortable as the inside.
 That place with an open fire.
 That place by the sea.

 Proclaimed to be one of the best places for cocktails and service that Jonathan Gold, the New York food critic of 50 years, and Pulitzer prize winner has ever visited, we take pride in constantly exceeding expectations, without taking ourselves too seriously.